isc-projects/stork/doc/devel.rst

 It is empty by default, meaning the default Postgres socket is used.

-If the database setup requires a password other than the default ``storktest``, the console will prompt to provide credentials.
-The default password can also be overridden by the ``DB_PASSWORD`` variable:
+If the database setup requires a password other than the default ``storktest``, the console will prompt for credentials.
+The default password can also be overridden with the ``DB_PASSWORD`` environment variable:

 .. code:: console

           $ rake unittest:backend DB_PASSWORD=secret123

-Note that there is no need to create the ``storktest`` database itself; it is created and destroyed by the Rakefile task.
+Note that there is no need to create the ``storktest`` database manually; it is created and destroyed by the Rakefile task.

 Unit Tests Coverage